jessepav/lacygoill-wiki-backup/shell/shell.md

 The uppercase one is human-readable.

-Getting  a machine-readable  output is  useful, if  you want  to redefine  a key binding programmatically, for example after a `$ sed` transformation.
+Getting  a machine-readable  output is  useful, if  you want  to redefine  a key binding programmatically, for example after a `sed(1)` transformation.

 #### macros?